3rd edition as of August 2022

 You should have learned the following in this section:

 - Biological causes of anxiety disorders include the serotonin transporter gene (5-HTTLPR); brain structures to include the amygdala, hippocampus, and prefrontal cortex; and the locus coeruleus and corticostriatal-thalamocortical (CSTC) circuit in relation to panic disorder.

-- Psychological causes of anxiety disorders include maladaptive assumptions, the linking of events through classical conditioning, modeling, and stimulus generalization as it relates to GAD.
+- Psychological causes of anxiety disorders include maladaptive assumptions, the linking of events through respondent conditioning, modeling, and stimulus generalization as it relates to generalized anxiety disorder.